risingwavelabs/risingwave-docs/.github/pull_request_template.md

 - **Preview**

-  [ Paste the preview link to the updated page(s) here.
+  - [ Paste the preview link to the updated page(s) here.
 Edit this item after the preview site is ready.
-To find the updated pages, scroll down to locate and open the Amplify preview link and select the **upcoming** version of the documentation. ]
+To find the updated pages, scroll down to locate and open the Amplify preview link and select the **dev** version of the documentation. ]

 - **Key points**

-  [ Parts that may need revision or extra consideration. ]
+  - [ Parts that may need revision or extra consideration. ]

 ## Before merging